Aman34772/devTinder/homework.md

 next()
 next function and errors along with res.send() app.use("/route", rH, [rH2,rH3],rH4,rH5);
-read more about middlewares what is it
-How express JS basically handles requests behind the scenes
+read more about middlewares what is it and why do we need it How express JS basically handles requests behind the scenes

+http response status codes
+ informational responses (100-199)
+ Successful responses(200-299)
+ Redirection messages(300-399)
+ client error responses(400-499)
+ Server error responses(500-599)

+difference between app.use and app.all
+write a dummy auth middleware for admin write a dummy auth middleware for all user routes,except /user/login

+error handling usigng app.use("/",(err,req,res,next)=>{});